 Supporting Each Other’s Shared Goals

-In a transitional living environment, young women learn that support can be expressed in a lot of different ways.
+In a transitional living environment, teens learn that support can be expressed in a lot of different ways.
 Some relationships are based on shared interests in activities, while others are based on emotional support.
-As girls explore their personal goals, they become better at expressing what they may need in relationships to others–even if that means alone time or listening rather than giving advice.
+As girls and assigned female at birth explore their personal goals, they become better at expressing what they may need in relationships to others–even if that means alone time or listening rather than giving advice.
 Being able to advocate for oneself with others and receiving consistent support from peers helps young adults overcome their fear of rejection that underlies social anxiety.

 Journey Home Can Help

-Journey Home is a small residential treatment program for girls 16 – 21 years old.
-This is a program enforces a community-based treatment option for young girls.
+Journey Home is a small residential treatment program for girls and assigned female at birth 16 – 21 years old.
+This is a program enforces a community-based treatment option for young girls and assigned female at birth.
 It is specifically designed for residents who have successfully completed a therapeutic treatment program but may need more help in transitioning back home.
 Journey Home West focuses on healthy living, education, responsibilities, and social integration as key components of the program.
-Young women leave this program feeling empowered, happy, and healthy.
+Young people leave this program feeling empowered, happy, and healthy.